cedowens/pritunl-vpn-setup-automation/README.md

 **once done, you will see a message from terraform indicating succcess:**

-Next, you can ssh into the newly stood up prtinul VPN server and you will see the page asking for a setup key:
+Next, you can browse to the newly stood up pritunl droplet.
+You will see the page below asking for a setup key:

 ![Image](img/pritunl1.png)